Baby play: why it’s important for talking development

 - Read and tell stories with your baby.

 - Praise your baby’s efforts to talk.
 For example, if your baby points to a dog and names it, you could say, ‘Well done for pointing out the dog, Georgie!’

 Nappy-changing is a great time for some face-to-face conversation with your baby.
 You could try talking about what you’re doing, singing and looking at baby’s face as you change nappies.

 Concerns about baby talking

-If you have concerns about your child’s language development – for example, your baby doesn’t babble or doesn’t seem to hear you or listen when others are talking – it’s a good idea to talk to your child and family health nurse, GP or paediatrician.
+If you have concerns about your child’s language development, it’s a good idea to talk to your child and family health nurse, GP or paediatrician.
+For example, you might be concerned if your baby doesn’t babble or doesn’t seem to hear you or listen when others are talking.

-Sometimes delays in communication skills can be signs of more serious developmental disorders or developmental delay, including language delay, hearing impairment, intellectual disability and autism spectrum disorder.
+Sometimes delays in communication skills can be signs of developmental disorders or developmental delay, including language delay, hearing impairment, intellectual disability and autism.
 Health professionals can help your family figure out whether there’s an issue and what you can do about it.